zalo/zalo.github.io/_posts/2019-2-23-line-fitting.md

 Since this algorithm is iterative, we need an iteration function that gets us _closer_ to the true line direction at each step.

-We can choose almost any** direction to start, and we'll iteratively work toward the real direction.
+We can choose almost any** direction to start, and we will iteratively work toward the real direction.

 The key to calculating the next direction estimate is to multiply each point by the dot product of it and the current estimate.
 This moves all the points to the same hemisphere as the current guess, allowing you to simply sum them and normalize them for the new direction estimate.